 This isn’t the best time to determine if your chinchilla genuinely likes to be held or not.

 During this time your chinchilla isn’t going to want to do much of anything which certainly can include not enjoying being held.

 They may be scared or hiding in their nest box or they may just not be very receptive to being held.

-That’s okay and this only last 7-14 days for them to fully adjust to their new settings.
+That’s okay and this only lasts 7-14 days for them to fully adjust to their new settings.